ansys/pyaedt/Readme.md

 - Compatibility with Ironpython and CPython
 - Compatibility with Windows and Linux (IronPython only, which requires further testing)
 - Simplification of complex API syntax using data objects and PEP8 compatibility
-- Sharing of new code across the FES team with TFS
 - Reuse of most code across different solvers
 - Docstrings on functions for better understanding and tool usage
 - Unit tests of code to increase quality across different AEDT versions